-Figure 12.1.1: Household composition for households with income net of social security, income tax and housing costs less than the 60% median net equivalised income in 2017
+Figure 12.1.1: Household composition for households with income net of social security, income tax and housing costs less than the 60% median net equivalised income in 2018 (consistent households only)

 The composition of those households whose income net of social security, income tax and housing costs is less than the 60% median income figure is shown in Figure 12.1.1.
-As can be seen all household types are represented.
+As can be seen, all household types are represented.

-Figure 12.1.1 reveals one adult, 65 and over and one adult (16-64) were the household compositions which had the largest number of households with an income which was less than 60% of the median at 29.4% and 21.5% respectively.
-Three and four adults (16-64) and two adults, one 16-64 and one 65 and over had the fewest numbers of households whose income was less than 60% of the median at 3.0% and 4.6% respectively.
+Figure 12.1.1 reveals one adult (65 and over) and one adult (16-64) were the household compositions which had the largest number of households with an income which was less than 60% of the median (30% and 21% respectively).
+Three and four adults (16-64) and two adults, (one 16-64 and one 65 and over) had the fewest numbers of households whose income was less than 60% of the median at 3% and 5% respectively.